 Who can have Bowens Disease?

 It’s prevalent in women over 70 years of age with fair skin that is exposed to sunlight often.
 The Bowens Disease patch usually appears on elderly women’s lower legs, but it can occur in men as well and on nearly every part of the body.
-When it affects the male penis, it’s called Bowenoid papulosis, and it looks like a brown patch in the groin area.
+When it affects the male penis, it’s called Bowenoid papulosis.
+It looks like a brown patch in the groin area.

 Given the fact that it’s localized on the skin’s surface, Bowens Disease can’t be cured as such, but the patches can be removed so that there is virtually no trace of it left. when any form of treatment is recommended, it will usually come with a high cure rate.

-The area round the patch will be cut under local anaesthetic, and the skin will then be sewn up back into place.
+The area around the patch will be cut under local anesthetic, and the skin will then be sewn up back into place.